Where Did HIV Come From? A Look at the Origins of the Pandemic of Our Time

 The world we boldly envision at EcoHealth Alliance is one in which those potential pandemics never get the chance to start.
 Ten years ago, we created the first ever global emerging disease hotspots map.
 Now, we’re scouring those areas where emerging diseases are most likely to spillover into human populations.
 Our goal is to do what we wish we could have done with AIDS: to stop new viruses from ever infecting people in the first place.

-Sometimes we’re surveying local wildlife to identify which pathogens they carry.
-In those cases we’re also testing blood, saliva, and other fluids for unknown viruses, in the hopes that we may catch a dangerous pathogen before you hear about it on the news.
+- Surveying local wildlife to identify which pathogens they carry.
+We also test their blood, saliva, and other fluids for unknown viruses, with the hope that we may catch a dangerous pathogen before you hear about it on the news.

-At EcoHealth Alliance, we spend every day enmeshed in the devastating effects of pandemics and striving toward a world in which they are a thing of the past.
+At EcoHealth Alliance, we’re striving toward a world where pandemics like the one caused by HIV/AIDS are a thing of the past.
 Join us.